i3arnon/i3arnon.github.io/_posts/2016-05-23-tpl-dataflow.md

     pizzaMakerBlock.Post(batch);
 }

-pizzaMakerBlock.Complete() // Completion will propagate to the next block in the pipe await deliveryBlock.Completion; // It's only necessary to wait for the last block
+pizzaMakerBlock.Complete(); // Completion will propagate to the next block in the pipe await deliveryBlock.Completion; // It's only necessary to wait for the last block
 ```